 Sarah Natale launched her author career as a teen when a high school assignment, written at 17 years old, received a book deal from a publisher.
 She has always held a fascination for the tragedy that devastated 1/3 of Europe’s population and was excited to craft a story around the historical event in her senior creative writing class.
 That story, The Kiss of Death, received a fine arts literary award prior to publication.

 Sarah has been called an L.A.
 Gal (Language Arts Girl) due to her passion for words ever since she could hold a pencil.
-An entire shelf of notebooks populates her bookshelf, spilling into the second shelf.
-She loves reading, writing, figure skating, and playing classical piano.
-She can be found surrounded by books, open notebook, pen in hand.
+She loves playing classical piano and believes figure skating is the closest thing to flying, though roller skates will suffice when ice is unavailable.
+She can be found surrounded by books with an open notebook, pen in hand.
 Sarah Natale, literally translated, means the Princess of Christmas.

 Fun Facts about Sarah Natale

 - Sarah Natale is a pen name.
 It's actually my first and middle name.
 My legal name is Sarah Mondello.